 - Catechesis and Religious Education in the Worshiping Community

 The Biblical Spirituality Certificate combines course work, Holy Land travel, seminars, and prayer, and centers on the Bible as the basis of Christian living and experience.
-The certificate requires 24 semester hours, including participating in a Biblical Study and Travel program.
+The certificate requires 18 semester hours, including participating in the Biblical Study and Travel program.

-Fulfill the course requirements with selections from courses offered by the Biblical Literature and Languages Department, or biblically-related courses of other departments.
+Fulfill the course requirements with selections from courses offered by the Biblical Literature and Languages Department.

 This certificate offers an excellent opportunity to deepen your understanding of the Bible and develop your faith life.
 With it you will be well equipped to lead parish bible studies, assist in RCIA, offer biblical reflections, or simply relish the Word of God in your daily life.